 |Cited over 23 000 times; H-index of 75|

 |150 Invited lectures at prestigious institutions and meetings|

 |Invited Professor at the Université de Paris-XIII and Paris-VI|

 |Invited Professor at the University of Durham|

 Macromolecular Science and Engineering Award 2008, Canada.

-I am currently supervising 13 graduate students, 3 post-docs and 2 research associates; and 50 students have already graduated from my laboratory.
+I am currently supervising 10 graduate students, 4 undergraduated students, 1 post-doc and 2 research associates; More than 50 students have already graduated from my laboratory.
 All of them have obtained a position in relation with their formation at the end of their studies.

 Member of the International Advisory Board of Macromolecular Chemistry and Physics, Macromolecular Rapid Communications, and Advanced Functional Materials (Wiley-VCH).